ResearchObject/ro2019/proceedings.md

 The below articles and abstracts were reviewed to be accepted for [RO2019](/ro2019/) following the [call for contributions](ro2019/cfp). <!-- See also the [schedule](/ro2019/schedule/) for the corresponding talks. -->

-RO2019 encouraged [open peer review](reviews/), and recommend that reviewers are named and attributed; however reviewers may be anonymous if so desired.
-Reviews are being transcribed to be added to this page progressively.
+RO2019 encouraged [open peer review](reviews/), and recommend that reviewers be named and attributed; however reviewers could be anonymous if so desired.
+Links to the [reviews](reviews/) have been added for all submissions below.

 ## News

+* DOIs updated for camera-ready versions
+* Open Peer reviews published
 * Accepted contributions announced